ahaenggli/ikvm/README.md

 > under the General tab, click the button labelled Unblock, the click OK on the
 > Properties window.
 Now, extract the file to your desired location.

-- Must be set to use JDK 8.
+- Must be set to use JDK 8. (https://www.oracle.com/java/technologies/javase-jdk8-downloads.html)
+- Set environment variable `JDK1.8_HOME` to your JDK8 installation.

-- Download ICSharpCode.SharpZipLib.dll (http://www.icsharpcode.net/opensource/sharpziplib/) and copy to the bin folder.
+- Download ICSharpCode.SharpZipLib.dll (https://github.com/icsharpcode/SharpZipLib/releases) and copy to the bin folder. (the nupkg package contains the dll)

-- Download openjdk-8u45-b14 (http://www.frijters.net/openjdk-8u45-b14-stripped.zip) and unpack in the peer folder to ikvm.
+- Download openjdk-8u45-b14 (http://www.frijters.net/openjdk-8u45-b14-stripped.zip) and unpack in the peer folder to ikvm. (same level as your ikvm folder - not inside!)

 - In the root folder run nant.